 Fetal effects vary with the disorder and the drugs used for treatment.
 But generally, hyperthyroidism causes fetal growth restriction and stillbirth, and hypothyroidism causes intellectual deficits in offspring and miscarriage.
-The most common causes of maternal hypothyroidism are Hashimoto's thyroiditis and treatment of Graves' disease.
+The most common causes of maternal hypothyroidism are Hashimoto thyroiditis and treatment of Graves disease.

 In centers with experienced thyroid surgeons, a 2nd-trimester thyroidectomy, although very uncommon, may be considered after drug treatment restores euthyroidism.
-After thyroidectomy, women are given full replacement of l-thyroxine (0.15 to 0.2 mg/day), beginning 24 h later.
+After thyroidectomy, women are given full replacement of l-thyroxine (0.15 to 0.2 mg po once/day), beginning 24 h later.

 Radioactive iodine (diagnostic or therapeutic) and iodide solutions are contraindicated during pregnancy because of adverse effects on the fetal thyroid gland. β-Blockers are used only for thyroid storm or severe maternal symptoms.

-If pregnant women have or have had Graves' disease, fetal hyperthyroidism may develop.
+If pregnant women have or have had Graves disease, fetal hyperthyroidism may develop.
 Whether these women are clinically euthyroid, hyperthyroid, or hypothyroid, thyroid-stimulating immunoglobulins (Igs) and thyroid-blocking Igs (if present) cross the placenta.
 Fetal thyroid function reflects the relative fetal levels of these stimulating and blocking Igs.
-Hyperthyroidism can cause fetal tachycardia (> 160 beats/min), growth restriction, and goiter, which can lead to decreased fetal swallowing, polyhydramnios, and preterm labor.
+Hyperthyroidism can cause fetal tachycardia (> 160 beats/min), growth restriction, and goiter; rarely, goiter leads to decreased fetal swallowing, polyhydramnios, and preterm labor.
 Ultrasonography is used to evaluate fetal growth, thyroid gland, and heart.